akveo/nebular/docs/articles/security-acl-configuration.md

     return this.authService.onTokenChange()
       .pipe(
         map((token: NbAuthJWTToken) => {
-          return token && token.getPayload() ? token.getPayload()['role'] : 'guest';
+          return token ? token.getPayload()['role'] : 'guest';
         }),
       );
   }
 }
 ```

 So we subscribe to the `tokenChange` observable, which will produce a new token each time authentication change occurres.
-Then we simply get a role from a token or return default `guest` value.
+Then we simply get a role from a token (for example simplicity, we assume that token payload always has a role value) or return default `guest` value.

 Don't worry if your setup does not use Nebular Auth.
 You can adjust this code to retrieve a user role from any service of your own.